-Vertigo and dizziness are common terms used to describe several sensations, such as spinning (vertigo), light-headedness or near fainting (presyncope), and loss of balance or unsteadiness (disequilibrium).
+Chronic vertigo describes several sensations, such as spinning (vertigo), light-headedness or near fainting (presyncope), and loss of balance or unsteadiness (disequilibrium) that persist over time.

 Vertigo is just one form of dizziness and is usually described as the sensation of movement, especially spinning sensations.
 When dizziness is described this way we refer to it as vertigo.
 Vertigo can be divided into two broad categories:

 - Peripheral vertigo is related to the inner ear.

 - Central vertigo is related to the central nervous system regions (that is, the brain) that receive and process inner ear signals.